delneg/FSharp.IMCore/README.md

 This library tries to provide the same API as the standard collection (aside for the `IM` prefix), in order to be able to simply replace i.e. `Set` with `IMSet` in the whole project and make no other changes - with some perfomance boost gained.

+As of right now, the project is in very early stage - contributions are welcome, and please use with caution.
+I.e. IMMap vs Map perfomance is relatively poor for most cases (measured for .net 5)

 Benchmarks will be added below for the reference of which structures to use in which cases.